darrenks/nibbles/docs/tutorial_minutiae.md

 So basically it is the same type as Haskell's `mapAccumL` with some things switched around.
 Yes Haskell's type system expresses this much cleaner...

-Often there are additional test cases provided in `ops.hs` which could provide insight into the edge cases of ops.
+Often there are additional test cases provided in `Ops.hs` which could provide insight into the edge cases of ops.

 Good luck.